-Improved mood and energy levels can make bipolar individuals feel alive and re-energized, especially if they have recently experienced a depressive episode.
-Self-absorption and acting self-centered may simply be an individuals’ attempt to capitalize on their re-awakening.
+Improved mood and energy levels can make bipolar individuals feel alive especially if they have recently experienced a depressive episode.

-Many bipolar individuals wish to fix the problems in their life, take control, or make positive changes.
-Because of this, bipolar individuals’ thoughts are usually preoccupied on achieving self-improvement, and this can come off as self-absorption.
+At this time individuals may feel supercharged to fix the problems in their life, take control and make positive changes.
+Because of this bipolar individuals’ thoughts are usually preoccupied by achieving self-improvement and tackling new projects.
+This can come off as self-absorption.
 Racing flights of thought, an inability to focus and impulsiveness can also make bipolar individuals appear self-absorbed or too busy to care about others’ thoughts, ideas and emotions.

-Depressive episodes of mania can also be associated with self-absorption and self-centered behavior.
+Depressive episodes of mania can also look like self-absorption or self-centered behavior.
 Depression causes individuals to withdraw from others and even themselves.

 Combining medicinal treatment options with behavioral therapies, counseling, self-help groups, psychotherapies and skills training can be very effective.

-If you would like to learn more about your options for treating bipolar disorder, you can call us for help.
-Our recovery coordinators are available 24 hours a day to assist you with any questions or concerns you may have, and we can also find and connect you with the treatment and recovery services that are right for you and your unique needs.
+If you would like to learn more about your options for treating bipolar disorder, give us a call.
+We’re available 24 hours a day at 877-345-3357, to help you with any questions or concerns you may have.
+We can also find and connect you with the treatment and recovery services that are right for you and your unique needs.

 Whether you are seeking information or you are ready to find treatment today, we can help.
-You can manage your bipolar disorder; call and learn how at 877-345-3357.
+You can manage your bipolar disorder; call and learn how.